Customer-specific schedules

 Use cron for fixed internal tasks.
 Use a queue when you need internal background compute.
 Use a webhook scheduler when the unit of work is a future HTTP request and the result needs to be visible.

-For implementation details, compare this page with how to schedule webhooks without cron jobs.
+For implementation details, compare this page with how to schedule webhooks without cron jobs or the focused guide for Stripe webhook retries.

 No. It is a focused alternative for scheduled HTTPS webhooks and delayed HTTP jobs, not a general server cron replacement.